 Senior Leadership DSL - Reporting to the senior leadership team and Board of Trustees on the work of the DSL for Students and the Safeguarding Officers.
-Responsibility for budget.
+Responsibility for budget. © UCEM 26/06/2023 V9.00

-The DSL role at UCEM follows the role outline as detailed in Keeping Children Safe in Education as follows:
+The DSL role at UCEM follows the role outline as detailed in Keeping Children Safe in Education:

-- Lead person in the organisation responsible for safeguarding - Title should be explicit in Job Description and Structure - Status and authority to carry out the duties of the post - Should be given time, funding, training and resources to support and train staff - Ensure that learners are aware of the risks and how to keep themselves safe - Take part in inter-agency meetings if required - Manage referrals including Chanel referrals - Support staff who make referrals (feedback) - Ensure secure records are kept - Refer cases of staff dismissal due to safeguarding concerns to DBS and LADO
+- Lead person in the organisation responsible for safeguarding - Title should be explicit in Job Description and Structure - Status and authority to carry out the duties of the post - Should be given time, funding, training, and resources to support and train staff - Ensure that students are aware of the risks and how to keep themselves safe - Working with partners, including taking part in inter-agency meetings if required - Manage referrals including Channel referrals - Support staff who make referrals (feedback) - Ensure secure records are kept - Refer cases of staff dismissal due to safeguarding concerns to DBS and LADO - Ensure they (or a deputy) are available during working hours to discuss any safeguarding concerns - Raising awareness on safeguarding issues across the organization - Understand the views of students, encouraging a culture of listening amongst staff

-(KCSIE 2019)
+(KCSIE 2022)